dudung/plaintext/content/notes/quiz/learn-google-forms-4-quiz.md

   url https://medium.com/@6unpnp/bcd4de7a3fce [20231230].
 + There might be a possibility to copy text part of the story to here.
 + There are two references there that are not yet available here.
 Update will depend on the previous note.
++ That might be the last story on Medium in 2023.

 ## refs